 Learn about all the huts and more at mainehuts.org

-Self-service season at the huts this fall runs from October 23 to December 14 at Flagstaff, Poplar and Stratton Brook Huts.
-At Grand Falls Hut, the self-service season runs from October 9 to January 11, 2018.
+Self-service season at the huts this fall runs from October 15 to December 20 at all four huts: Flagstaff, Poplar and Stratton Brook Huts, and Grand Falls Hut.
 Rates are $40 for adults and $20 for youth.
 You can also rent our the entire hut.
 More about the rates.